Negroes With Guns: The Untold History of Black NRA Gun Clubs and the Civil Rights Movement

 Upon returning to the United States, Williams was put on trial for the alleged kidnapping and was extradited to North Carolina from Michigan.
 By the time his case went to trial in 1975, it was a cause celebre among the American far left and the charges were soon dropped.
 His later years were marked by a lack of political activity.
 He received a grant from the Ford Foundation to work in the Center for Chinese Studies at the University of Michigan.
 He seemed to have little interest in leading the more militant, Black Power incarnation of the Civil Rights Movement that had emerged in his exile.
 The title of his New York Times obituary is rather telling: “Outspoken and Feared but Largely Forgotten.”

 Williams is a confusing figure, one that’s hard to figure out and even harder for people of any political persuasion to take a hard line in favor of.
 An iconoclast and a malcontent, he was simultaneously capable of self-sacrifice, exiling himself from his homeland, as well as blatant (and almost certainly appropriate) self-interest, ready to cut any kind of a deal to keep himself out of jail.
-No matter what your opinion is of Robert F. Williams, one thing's for sure – we won’t be seeing him on the front of dollar bills any time soon.
+No matter what your opinion is of Robert F. Williams and his role in bringing together blacks and guns, one thing's for sure – we won’t be seeing him on the front of dollar bills any time soon.

 Ronald Reagan, The Black Panthers and Gun Control

 Around the time Williams returned, gun control was getting some pretty heavy winds in its sails from some rather unlikely sources: Then-California Governor Ronald Reagan (yes, that one) passed the Mulford Act, stating that he saw “no reason why, on the street today, a citizen should be carrying loaded weapons.”
 At the time, however, it was pretty widely understood that the bill was drafted and fast-tracked in response to another band of gun-toting African-Americans – the Black Panthers.